jerryhuangyu/jerryhuangyu/README.md

 # 👋 About Me:

 👨‍🎓 A master’s degree from National Cheng Kung University<br>
-🔭 passionate about learning and developing<br>
+🔭 Passionate about learning and developing<br>
 🤝 I’m looking for frontend job<br>
 🌱 I’m currently learning nextjs<br>